 The USC Caruso Department of Otolaryngology – Head and Neck Surgery provides residents with education in the comprehensive evaluation and medical and surgical management of diseases and disorders of the ears, upper respiratory, upper alimentary systems, and related structures of the head and neck.
 Residents are given graduated responsibility in accordance with their level of training, and resident proficiency is documented throughout training.
 Our philosophy and training sites allow for early resident involvement in the surgical and medical care of our patients, such that our residents gain clinical skill and confidence in taking care of complex patients from the beginning of their residency through the end of their chief resident year.

 Keck Medical Center of USC serves as our tertiary/quaternary private hospital, where the residents receive a high volume of surgical training.
 Our interns learn to manage complex patients and begin to gain surgical skills performing procedures such as tracheostomies and closure of free flap donor sites.
 The Keck rotation is divided into two teams.
 The head and neck surgery service is covered by two PGY4 residents, while a PGY4 and PGY3 resident cover the otology, rhinology, laryngology, facial plastic surgery, and sleep surgery services.
-Our residents work one-on-one with faculty and learn the necessary skills to be prepared for their chief resident year at LAC+USC.
+Our residents work one-on-one with faculty and learn the necessary skills to be prepared for their chief resident year at Los Angeles General Medical Center.
 The head and neck surgery service is a high-volume service, performing all aspects of head and neck surgery including microvascular reconstruction, TORS, skull base surgery, endocrine surgery, and sialoendoscopy.
 On the other service the residents are exposed to the highest level of care in rhinology, otology/neurotology, laryngology, and facial plastic surgery.
 Our rhinologists and otologists collaborate closely to perform endoscopic anterior skull base surgery and lateral skull base surgery, including acoustic neuroma resection.
 We have a robust laryngology division performing airway surgery, phonosurgery, and numerous in-office procedures.
 Our residents are exposed to numerous cosmetic procedures, reconstructive procedures for MOHS surgery defects, and facial reanimation surgery.
 Finally, we have a dedicated sleep surgeon, and the PGY3 resident spends a month focused solely on this service.

 Children’s Hospital Los Angeles (CHLA) is a busy, stand-alone children’s hospital located a few miles from the USC campus.
 The PGY3 residents each spend three months at CHLA, sharing the rotation with a UCLA PGY3 resident.
 This rotation exposes our residents to a high volume of high-acuity pediatric patients.
 In addition to basic ear tubes and tonsil procedures, our faculty perform complex airway reconstruction, endocrine surgery, head and neck surgery, endoscopic sinus surgery, microtia repair, and chronic ear surgery.
 In addition, we perform a high volume of cochlear implants in connection with the Caruso Family Center.